luke-foxed/SocialCleanr-Docker/README.md

 # SocialCleanr-Docker
-SocialCleanr divided into 3 containers:
+SocialCleanr divided into 3 Docker containers, to be used in production:

 - UI - React & Redux along with Nginx
 - API - ExpressJS server along with Tensorflow for classification/detection